New Customer? Get Gold or Silver at Spot!

 Florida Precious Metals Tax Information

-The state of Florida requires the collection of sales taxes on certain products sold by APMEX and delivered to a Florida address.
+The state of Florida requires the collection of sales tax on certain products sold by APMEX and delivered to a Florida address.

-Please note: The below is not a comprehensive description of sales tax laws and requirements in the state of Florida.
-It is only intended to provide the reader with a brief overview of those sales tax laws and requirements currently in effect in the state of Florida that relate to the reader’s transactions with APMEX.
+Please note: The information below is not a comprehensive description of sales tax laws and requirements in the state of Florida.
+It is intended only to provide a brief overview of Florida sales tax laws and requirements currently in effect that may relate to transactions with APMEX.

 What Precious Metals Are Taxed?

-The following definitions apply to products on which these taxes must be collected in Florida:
+The following definitions apply to products on which Florida sales tax may be collected:

 • Bullion.
-Bullion means gold, silver, platinum or palladium in the form of bars or ingots normally sold by weight.
+For Florida sales tax purposes, bullion means gold, silver, or platinum in the form of bars, ingots, or plates, normally sold by weight.
+Finished goods, such as coins and jewelry, are not bullion.

 • Processed Items.
-Precious Metals that have been processed by third parties into items valued on more than their Precious Metal content, such as jewelry, statues or colorized coins.
+Precious Metals processed into items valued on more than their Precious Metal content, such as jewelry, statues, colorized coins, or similar products.
+These items are generally taxable.

 How Does Florida Calculate Precious Metals Taxes?